Sreemae/Diabetes-Classification/README.md

 # Diabetes-Classification
-Predict whether a pregnant lady has diabetes.
+Predict whether a pregnant lady has diabetes (72.72% Accuracy) .
 This dataset is originally from the Pima Indians Diabetes Database.